Kongchen Lyang

 -

-Comfortable breathable clothes for sunny days: Light Cotton T-shirts, Trousers & Breathable cotton socks etc.
+3-4 pairs of Breathable clothes for sunny days: Light Cotton T-shirts, Trousers & Breathable cotton socks etc.

 -